After restoring a nice old 1938 Sparton Model 1568 console radio,

 This is the underside of the chassis after most of the rewiring and component replacement.

 Finally finished the guitar amp.
 Here are the photos.
-It works great
+It works

 with the 12 inch Peavey 6505 guitar speaker.